 source image from ‘Visit the Village Philosophers,’ tourismthailand.org

 WHAT YOU’LL LOVE – There are many local activities at Anon’s cultural center.
-You will get to learn the history of Lanna, while interact with local kids for the drum play.
+You will get to learn the history of Lanna, while interacting with local kids for the drum play.

-15. Learn how to weave the local ‘Lanna’ style fabric at Nussara Tiengkate
+15. Learn how to weave local ‘Lanna’ style fabric with Nussara Tiengkate

 source image from ‘Visit the Village Philosophers,’ tourismthailand.org

-WHAT YOU’LL LOVE – Learn the secret of hand weaving along with the textile design and support the local community by purchasing the hand-woven products.
-They are all very pretty.
+WHAT YOU’LL LOVE – Learn the secret of hand-weaving along with local textile design and support the local community by purchasing the hand-woven products.
+They are all very pretty!